-Features and Sound Quality
+Features and audio performance

 Amazon’s standard Echo speakers have 7-mic arrays designed to be able to hear you from any direction.
 The Google Nest Hub Max only has two because you’re more likely than not going to place it against a wall.

 Speech recognition sensitivity is still brilliant.
 The Google Nest Hub Max can understand you when you talk at a normal speaking volume even when competing with music that seems just as loud, or perhaps even louder.

 The Google Assistant speech recognition is great as ever, and you can see its use of context cues, the interpretation of your words often changing slightly as the sentence plays out.
 Those words actually appear on the Google Nest Hub Max’s screen.